-A chartered accountant, Bobby previously held a number of senior positions in Group Finance and Financial Risk.
-With over 20 years of experience in IT, finance and risk, he has a desire to continue to ensure the Society's customers' financial and service interests are safeguarded.
-Bobby has been a member of the Board since 2015.
-He is also a Trustee of Yorkshire Cancer Research.
+Helen joined the Board in 2013.
+She spent 19 years with Remuneration Committees.
+Mars Inc, was Group Marketing Director of Lloyds TSB A chartered accountant, Bobby previously held a number from 2003-6 and Chief Marketing Officer of Yell Group 2006-11.
+Helen is now Senior Independent Director on of senior positions in Group Finance and Financial Risk.
+With over 20 years of experience in IT, finance and risk, he the Boards of Reach plc and Kin & Carta plc and is a has a desire to continue to ensure the Society's customers' member of Henley Business School Advisory Board financial and service interests are safeguarded.
+Bobby and a Governor at Wellington College.
+Helen brings a has been a member of the Board since 2015.
+He is also a strong customer focus to the Board as well as being an Trustee of Yorkshire Cancer Research. experienced Non-Executive Director.

-Being part of a values-led organisation that has its members at the heart of everything it does is important to me and keeps me highly motivated.
+66 Being part of a values-led organisation that has its members at the heart of everything it does is important to me and keeps me highly motivated.
 I enjoy leading teams that look to embrace change and continuously improve the financial strength of the Society for the long term benefit of our members.
 My ambition for the business is for it to grow sustainably, so we can continue to help more people achieve their financial goals.